Park Seo-ham: 2016–2021: Debut with KNK and group departure

 Park made his official debut as one of the five members of KNK on March 3, 2016, with the name Park Seung-jun.
 In 2018, he changed his name to Park Seo-ham.
 This is his third name following the change of Park Gyeong-bok to Park Seung-jun.

 On September 30, 2021, it was announced that he has decided to leave KNK and 220 Entertainment after long discussions with the members regarding the future of his career.

 2022–present: Transitioning to acting, Semantic Error and Npio Entertainment

 On January 12, 2022, Park confirmed as the lead actor in the live series adaption of Semantic Error, based from a popular South Korean BL web novel of the same name.
 He starred as Jang Jae-young, alongside DKZ member Park Jae-chan as his character's love interest Chu Sang-woo.

 On March 7, 2022, Npio Entertainment announced they signed an exclusive contract with Park ahead of his military enlistment.
+In 2026, he co-starred in TvN's romantic-comedy Our Universe opposite Bae In-hyuk and Roh Jeong-eui.